lamg/wybe/README.md

 ![Wybe](./documents/images/wybe_logo.png)

-A proof checker embedded in F#'s computation expressions
+A theorem prover embedded in F#'s computation expressions, using [Z3][3] under the hood

 ## Features and progress